carpentries/instructor-training/09-why.md

 > *   Learner will understand why better teaching is important.
 {: .objectives}

-When I first started volunteering at the University of Toronto, students occasionally asked me why I taught when I wasn't being paid.
+When I first started teaching at the University of Toronto, students occasionally asked me why I was doing it for free.
 This was my answer:

 > When I was your age,